MESSAGE US

 Condensed interim statements of Financial Position

-Non-current assets decreased by S$6.2 million from S$131.0 million as at 31 May 2023 to S$124.8 million as at 30 November 2023.
-The decrease was mainly due to depreciation of property, plant and equipment, amortisation of intangible assets, foreign currency devaluation on the investment in associate.
-The decrease was offset with the increase in value of the financial assets at fair value through profit or loss.
+Non-current assets decreased by S$13.2 million from S$131.4 million as at 31 May 2023 to S$118.2 million as at 31 May 2024.
+The decrease was mainly due to depreciation of property, plant and equipment, amortisation of intangible assets, fall in value of the financial assets at fair value through profit or loss and decrease in associate due to dividend received from the associate.
+The decrease was offset with the increase in deferred tax assets arising from the allowance of expected credit loss relating to receivables in China.

 Condensed interim consolidated statement of cash flows